 Legal entities selling automobiles in the territory of Turkmenistan shall be recognised as payers of the levy on sales of automobiles.

-The levy on sales of automobiles is charged at the rate of five to eight times the basic amount for the calculation of taxes and fees established in Turkmenistan (approximately USD 70 to USD 115) depending on the type of vehicle sold (i.e. passenger car, lorry, or bus).
+The levy on sales of automobiles is charged at the rate of ten to forty times the basic amount for the calculation of taxes and fees established in Turkmenistan (approximately 145 to 570 United States dollars [USD]), depending on the type of vehicle sold (i.e. passenger car, lorry, or bus), its engine displacement, load capacity, number of seats.
 Generally, contractors and subcontractors operating under the umbrella of the petroleum law may be exempt from this tax.

 Levy from vehicle owners